awsdocs/aws-lambda-developer-guide/doc_source/gettingstarted-concepts.md

 A *function* is a resource that you can invoke to run your code in Lambda\.
 A function has code to process the [events](#gettingstarted-concepts-event) that you pass into the function or that other AWS services send to the function\.

-For more information, see [Managing AWS Lambda functions](lambda-functions.md)\.
+For more information, see [Configuring AWS Lambda functions](lambda-functions.md)\.

 ## Trigger<a name="gettingstarted-concepts-trigger"></a>

 A *trigger* is a resource or configuration that invokes a Lambda function\.
-This includes AWS services that you can configure to invoke a function, applications that you develop, and [event source mappings](invocation-eventsourcemapping.md)\.
+Triggers include AWS services that you can configure to invoke a function and [event source mappings](invocation-eventsourcemapping.md)\.
 An event source mapping is a resource in Lambda that reads items from a stream or queue and invokes a function\.
 For more information, see [Invoking AWS Lambda functions](lambda-invocation.md) and [Using AWS Lambda with other services](lambda-services.md)\.

 ## Event<a name="gettingstarted-concepts-event"></a>